 This guest blog was contributed by Maria Miller MP, Chair of Women and Equalities Committee.

 Older people make up a crucial part of the UK’s workforce- last year nearly 10 million workers were aged over 50- yet the very real challenges facing them in the workplace rarely make the headlines.

 That’s why the House of Commons Women and Equalities committee which I chair is relaunching the older people and employment Inquiry which started just before the General Election.
 We’re keen to hear from individuals, groups and charities about the challenges that face older people when they’re at work and the obstacles to getting back into work.
 Continue reading

-Posted in Health, Health and Wellbeing, Public Policy
+Posted in Equality and Human Rights, Government, Public Policy

-Tagged Age UK, Age UK blog, Ageing, ageing population, ageing society, older people, Rent reduction in Welfare Reform and Work Bill, sheltered and retirement housing, sheltered housing, sheltered housing Age UK, Supported and sheltered housing, welfare reform
+Tagged affordable housing older people, Age UK, Age UK blog, Ageing, ageing population, ageing society, funding of supported housing, housing benefit cap older people, older people, sheltered housing, sheltered housing Age UK, Supported and sheltered housing